poojanagrawal/mesalabs-day1/lab2/README.md

 * SOLUTION: How to formulate this so that it is understandable? leading to an increase in its mass.

-Core helium burning with weak step overshooting
+Core helium burning with strong step overshooting
 -----------------------------------------------

 Now lets add some overshooting on top of the helium burning